bidimensional/Banana-Navigator/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to train and visualize the score improvements over time.
+Follow all the steps in `Navigation.ipynb` to train and visualize the score improvements over time.